Gut Health: How It Works, What Supports It, and How to Approach It Wisely (2 practical scenarios)

-The Hidden Passports of Microbes
+The Hidden Passports of Microbes.
+What numbers tell us

 If you’ve ever read the back of a probiotic supplement pack, you’ve probably seen long, complicated names like Lactobacillus bulgaricus, Streptococcus thermophilus, or Bifidobacterium longum.